moko256/mastodon4j/README.md

 ## Reporting Issues

 Found a problem?
 Want a new feature?
 First of all see if your issue or idea has already been reported.
-If don't, just open a new clear and descriptive [issues](https://github.com/sys1yagi/mastodon4j/issues)
+If don't, just open a new clear and descriptive [issues](https://github.com/multicolorworld/mastodon4j/issues)

 # License

 ```
 MIT License

+Copyright (c) 2018 Tomoaki Iwasaki

+Permission is hereby granted, free of charge, to any person obtaining
+a copy of this software and associated documentation files (the
+"Software"), to deal in the Software without restriction, including
+without limitation the rights to use, copy, modify, merge, publish,
+distribute, sublicense, and/or sell copies of the Software, and to
+permit persons to whom the Software is furnished to do so, subject to
+the following conditions:

+The above copyright notice and this permission notice shall be
+included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,
+EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF
+MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND
+NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE
+LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION
+OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION
+WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+This project forked from sys1yagi/mastodon4j.
+Here is the original copyright notice.

 Copyright (c) 2017 Toshihiro Yagi